GTPB/2021-11-ml-elixir-pt/README.md

 ## Additional information

-**Coordination**: Pedro L. Fernandes, ELIXIR-PT, [IGC Gulbenkian](https://gulbenkian.pt/)
+**Coordination**: Pedro L. Fernandes, Training Coordinator of ELIXIR-PT, Instituto Gulbenkian de Ciência (https://igc.gulbenkian.pt/)

-ELIXIR-UK abides by the [ELIXIR Code of Conduct](https://elixir-europe.org/events/code-of-conduct).
-Participants of ELIXIR-UK courses are also required to abide by the same code.
+ELIXIR-PT abides by the [ELIXIR Code of Conduct](https://elixir-europe.org/events/code-of-conduct).
+Participants in this course are also required to abide by the same code.

 ## License